Onther-Tech/economics/Tokamaklayer2.md

 Instead, it tries to indirectly assuage the dilemma by combining governance with staking.
 If users want to participate in the decision-making process of Boba Network, they should stake BOBA.
 Additionally, a portion of transaction fees accrues to staked BOBA.

-In other words, Boba network utilizes incentives so that more BOBA remains within the protocol.
+In other words, Boba network utilizes incentives so that more BOBA remains staked.
+Staked BOBA can partially offset selling pressures seen in the fee token dilemma.
 <br/>
 <br/>